-- Students may be eligible to apply for federal loan funds to help cover costs associated to the Language Immersion class (minimum 6 credits). - The loan period, financial aid eligibility and disbursement is only associated to the specific enrollment period for the Language Immersion classes. - Students are eligible to apply for a continuing student grant if criteria are met.
-Note that the deadline is usually the second Friday of the trimester with no exception.
-If an award is made, funds will be applied toward tuition charges for the current trimester. - Students receiving any aid funds in excess of institutional charges for the trimester may receive a refund but may need to leave instructions for the handling of such refunds with the Bursar's Office, such as a Funds Transfer form. - The loan period, financial aid eligibility and disbursement are only associated to the specific enrollment period for the Language Immersion classes. - Students are eligible to apply for a continuing student grant if criteria are met.
-Note that the deadline is usually the second Friday of the trimester with no exception.
+• Students may be eligible to apply for federal loan funds to help cover costs associated to the Language Immersion class (minimum 6 credits).

+- The loan period, financial aid eligibility and disbursement is only associated to the specific dates of the Language Immersion classes. - Students are eligible to apply for a continuing student grant if criteria are met.
+NOTE: The deadline is usually the second Friday of the trimester, with no exception.
 If an award is made, funds will be applied toward tuition charges for the current trimester. - Students receiving any aid funds in excess of institutional charges for the trimester may receive a refund but may need to leave instructions for the handling of such refunds with the Bursar's Office, such as a Funds Transfer form.